ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 * Note how we defined a 0.6m x 0.1m x 0.2m box
 * The joint is defined in terms of a parent and a child.
   URDF is ultimately a tree structure with one root link.
-  This means that the leg’s position is dependent on the base_link’s position.
+  This means that the leg's position is dependent on the base_link's position.

 .. code-block:: console